"I am like the most self-critical person... deep down it's like, it's a mess."

 The internet called him a tech bully.
 A billionaire throwing a tantrum.
 A man who'd lost the plot.

 But that's the wrong read.
-To understand what happened at 1 AM — to understand why the most vocal champion of authenticity in Silicon Valley typed those words — you need a one-bedroom apartment in Fremont, three decades earlier, where the rent competed with cases of Budweiser for the family's only paycheck.
+To understand what happened at 1 AM — to understand why the most vocal champion of authenticity in Silicon Valley typed those words — you need to go back three decades, to a one-bedroom apartment in Fremont where the rent competed with cases of Budweiser for the family's only paycheck.

 Garry's Food-Insecure Childhood in Fremont